Long-term Residence Permit of a Resident of Another EU Member State

 Within 90 days of the date of your entering the Czech Republic.

-During the time when your application is being processed, you are staying in the Czech Republic legally, even if your current residence permit or visa expires (for more information please see the section Fiction of residence).
+During the time when your application is being processed, you are staying in the Czech Republic legally, even if your current residence permit or visa expires (for more information please see the section Fiction of Residence).

 What is the administrative fee?

-2,500 CZK in the form of stamps.
+CZK 2,500 in the form of stamps.

 What is the time-limit for the official processing of your application?